zhetai/motia/packages/docs/content/docs/core/state-management.md

 title: State Management
 ---

-## Overview

 Motia provides a robust state management system for maintaining workflow state across steps.
 The system:

+TODO: I thought this was defaulting to file based, not redis?
 - Is distributed by default using Redis
 - Supports atomic operations
 - Provides TTL-based cleanup
 - Maintains state isolation between flows